 - Work with your family to get a routine into your day.
 Keep a diary for the things you will do each day – learning, meals, exercising, socialising and having fun!

 - Not being able to meet up with all your friends in the way you'd like to is extremely hard.
 Make sure you have regular contact with them online and via messaging apps or call them for a chat.
-Now that lockdown restrictions have been changed, you might be able to see more people – you can find details of what you can and cannot do on the UK Government website.
+You can find official guidance about socialising on the UK Government website.
 Try to keep in touch with friends who understand you and make you feel better and avoid having contact with anyone who might encourage your eating disorder.

 - It’s okay to feel upset about what is happening.
 You might have had exams cancelled, left school without saying goodbye properly and be worried about the future.
 Talk to your family about how you’re feeling and tell them how they can help you.
 They will understand and want to know what to do for the best.

 - Now that your usual routine is no longer possible, you might feel increased urges to exercise more.
 Let your family and treatment team know how you feel and ask them to help you design an appropriate structured exercise programme.

 - There’s a lot of information about coronavirus out there but not all of it is factually correct.
 Try to get updates from the experts, such as the NHS, and think carefully about any posts you see on social media.
 You might find it useful to only check the news and social media once or twice a day.

 - If you have regular appointments with your treatment team, these might have to be rescheduled due to staff sickness or take place online rather than in person.
 This might feel very unsettling.
 Your treatment team will do all they can to ensure your treatment continues and will work with you to make sure your care plan is up to date.
 Read our article about how counselling and other support could be affected by COVID-19.

 - Find out how your physical health care, including regular health checks you might have, will be managed during this time.
 Ask your family to help you if you’re not sure who to contact.